danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 |null (PR#16)|Invalid|

 # Possible solutions
-##Set another validation preprocess for anonymized resources.
+## 1. Set another validation preprocess for anonymized resources in FHIR Server.
 We can **set another validation preprocess** for anonymized resources in FHIR Server, which loosens the constraint of fields that may contain identifiers.
 We also need to **add a security label for the anonymized resources** in FHIR-Tool-for-Anonymization to distinguish them from other regular resources.
 This solution needs further discussion with FHIR Server team.

 - More information about security labels could be found in [spec](https://www.hl7.org/fhir/security-labels.html) and user story #72972.

-**2. Figure out some way to make fields not completely empty or null.** This solution requires no change in FHIR Server.
+## 2. Figure out some way to make fields not completely empty or null in FHIR-Tool-for-Anonymization.
+This solution requires no change in FHIR Server.
 - **For date/dateTime/instant data**, we can change the value of complete redaction from empty or null to _0001-01-01_ (the default value of dateTime in C#).
 We may need to **double check** whether this behavior follows [HIPAA Safe Harbor method](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#safeharborguidance).
 Besides, we recommend users to set partial redaction _enabled_ to minimize the number of complete redactions.
 - **For string data**, we can support and recommend users to use _characterMask_.